Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Our Forest Positive strategy

 To reach our goal, we must first understand and address the drivers of deforestation for our key forest-risk commodities.
-We then look at our supply chains within the context of the wider landscapes they are a part of, striving for a responsible and holistic approach to our engagements and investment.
+We then examine our supply chains within the context of the landscapes they are a part of, striving for a responsible and holistic approach that also benefits the wider ecosystem.

-To help strengthen our strategy, we have convened a Forest Positive External Advisory Council (pdf, 100Kb) is composed of independent experts from civil society, academia and technical organizations.
+To help strengthen our strategy, we have created a Forest Positive External Advisory Council.
+The Council is composed of independent experts from civil society, academia and technical organizations.
 This helps us develop a transparent, credible and science-based approach.
+We track the Council's recommendations and actions implementation progress in a public report.
+Read our Nestlé Forest Positive External Advisory Council report 2021-2022 (pdf, 2Mb).

 We need to recognize that forest conservation and restoration is about much more than keeping trees standing and natural ecosystems intact.
 It is also about supporting resilient livelihoods for farmers and human rights.